 As you can see, prosperity is not all about money.
 Prosperity consists of so much more than that.
 It’s a comprehensive, all-encompassing variety of good things for your life, finances included!

 In my study, I found 6 key things you can do to make sure that God opens up the windows of heaven for you and provide you with a blessed life that most people could only dream about.

 Therefore, as I list each one I’ll have a few scriptures to back it up.
-This is a fairly long and comprehensive study on the subject, but I know you’ll appreciate the revelations you receive as you get into it!
+This is a fairly long and comprehensive study on biblical wealth, but I know you’ll appreciate the revelations you receive as you get into it!

-6 Keys to Prosperity and Wealth in Every Part of Your Life
+6 Keys to Biblical Wealth and Prosperity in Every Part of Your Life

 There are 6 key things I found that you can do to bring godly wealth and prosperity into your life.
 I’m sure there are others that I could include, but these seem to be the ones that crop up over and over in the scriptures.
 Here’s the list:

 - Keep His Commandments (Walk in His Ways)